Topological bands in the PdSe$_2$ pentagonal monolayer: Electronic band structure and symmetry indicators

-\textit{Evidence of the nontrivial topology} - A clearer picture of the nontrivial topology of monolayer PdSe$_2$ can be obtained by the computation of the standard quantities that pinpoint the nontrivial character of the bands.
+A clearer picture of the nontrivial topology of monolayer PdSe$_2$ can be obtained by the computation of the standard quantities that pinpoint the nontrivial character of the bands.
 Thus, we calculated the energy dispersion for a ribbon geometry of the material and the bulk Wannier charge center (WCC) evolution along the BZ \cite{wccPRB}, using a Wannier-based model.
-Before delving into these results, we comment on the wannier centers in real space associated with the conduction bands.
-We employed a reduced 8B model, as described above, to only account for these bands.
-These bands are well separated from higher conduction bands, which make them suitable for faithful wannierization.
-The localization of the Wannier centers in real space for PdSe$_2$ is represented in Fig.\ref{fig2} b).
-A pair of Wannier centers sits on each site, as dictated by time reversal symmetry (Kramers pairs)\cite{soluyanovZ2}.
+Before delving into these results, we would like to comment on the Wannier centers in real space associated with the conduction bands.
+We employed a reduced 8B model, as described above, to account only for these bands.
+They are well separated from the higher conduction bands, which make them suitable for faithful wannierization.
+The localization of the Wannier centers in real space for PdSe$_2$ is represented in Fig.~\ref{fig2} b).
+A pair of Wannier centers sits on each site, as dictated by time reversal symmetry (Kramers pairs) \cite{soluyanovZ2}.
 Most importantly, it can be observed that two pairs of these Wannier centers are localized at a WP (2b) that is not occupied by any of the atoms in the material.
-This $\textit{obstruction}$ hints for a nontrivial topology \cite{soluyanovZ2} and PdSe$_2$ can be dubbed as a conduction band obstructed atomic insulator.
+This $\textit{obstruction}$ hints for a nontrivial topology \cite{soluyanovZ2} and PdSe$_2$ can be dubbed as a conduction-band-obstructed atomic insulator.
 The other Wannier centers localize on the 2a WP and thus coincide with atomic (Pd) orbitals.
 The WCC evolution along the $k_x$ direction in the BZ is presented in Fig\ref{fig3} a).
-Here we also use the 8B model in order to isolated the nontrivial behavior.
-For this model we assume that the four lowest conduction bands are occupied, just for the sake to conform with the usual WCC definition \cite{vanderbilt_2018}.
-The general trend of the WCC evolution shows the typical features of a TR inversion symmetric topological insulator \cite{Alex2014}, with the nontrivial crossings at one of the time reversal invariant momenta (in this case $k_x = \pi$).
-The energy dispersion of the edge states for a confined geometry is plotted in Fig\ref{fig3} b).
-In this case we make use of the 12B model, with the aim to show also the fundamental gap and their edge states.
-Gapless energy states arise within the gap at $\approx 0.8$ eV above Fermi level, localized on the edges of the finite slab, giving further confirmation for the nontrivial phase of the conduction bands.
-The edge termination has influence on the form of the edges states dispersion but there always exists gapless states in this upper gap.
-The fundamental gap also presents edges states that are trivial in terms of the above classification.
-Further information for other edges is presented in the SI.
+Here we also use the 8B model in order to isolate the nontrivial behavior.
+For this model we assume that the four lowest conduction bands are occupied, just to conform with the usual WCC definition \cite{vanderbilt_2018}.
+The general trend of the WCC evolution shows the typical features of a TR inversion-symmetric topological insulator \cite{Alex2014}, with the nontrivial crossings at one of the time-reversal invariant momenta (in this case $k_x = \pi$).
+The energy dispersion of the edge states for a confined geometry is plotted in Fig.~\ref{fig3} b).
+In this case we make use of the 12B model, with the aim to show the fundamental gap and their edge states.
+Gapless energy states arise within the gap at $\approx 1.3$ eV above the Fermi level, localized on the edges of the finite slab, giving further confirmation for the nontrivial phase of the conduction bands.
+The edge termination has influence on the dispersion of the edge states, but there are always gapless states in this upper gap.
+The fundamental gap also presents edge states that are trivial in terms of the above classification.
+Further information for other edges is presented in the ESI$^\dagger$.